 1. Divisions of Play

 All players will be placed in the Open Division of play.
-Any player that is ranked 251+ in the World Pinball Player Rankings as of March 18, 2016 will also be eligible to qualify for the Novice Division.
+Any player that is ranked 251+ in the World Pinball Player Rankings as of the start of the tournament will also be eligible to qualify for the Novice Division.

 The entry fee into the IFPA Pin-Masters is $100 per participant.
 All entry fees will be paid back in cash, trophies and additional prizes.